 Local History: Selections from Judd Foundation’s Photo Archive, Part II

-For the second part of ‘Local History: Selections from Judd Foundation’s Photo Archive,’ on the occasion of the new publication Donald Judd Spaces, we explore historic photos of La Mansana de Chinati/The Block.
+The second part of ‘Local History: Selections from Judd Foundation’s Photo Archive,’ on the occasion of the new publication Donald Judd Spaces, explores historic photos of La Mansana de Chinati/The Block.
 The bulk of the photos that demonstrate the development of La Mansana de Chinati/The Block during the 1970s and 1980s are represented in two collections of the Judd Foundation Archives, the Jamie Dearing Archive and the Lauretta Vinciarelli Archive.

 In 1973 and 1974, Donald Judd acquired the buildings that became La Mansana de Chinati/The Block.
 Originally used as offsite warehouses for Fort D. A. Russell, Judd purchased the buildings from Bascomb and Harold Webb, who had used them as automotive garages.
 The artist referred to this space casually as “The Block,” being a city block in size, and later gave it the formal name La Mansana de Chinati, after the nearby Chinati Mountains.